-For the year ended 31 December 2019, the Group's largest and the five largest customers accounted for 6.4% and 24.7% (2018: 11.8% and 42.8%) of the total revenue of the Group, respectively.
-At no time during the year ended 31 December 2019 did the Directors, their associates or any shareholder of the Company (which to the knowledge of the Directors, owns more than 5% of the Company's issued share capital) have any interest in the Group's major customers as disclosed above.
+During the year ended 31 December 2020, the Group's five largest customers accounted for approximately 26.8% (2019: 24.7%) of the total revenue of the Group and the Group's largest customer amounted for approximately 7.9% (2019: 6.4%) of the total revenue.
+At no time during the year ended 31 December 2020 did the Directors, their associates or any shareholder of the Company (which to the knowledge of the Directors, owns more than 5% of the Company's issued share capital) have any interest in the Group's major customers as disclosed above.